zetapii/zetapii.github.io/_posts/2025-01-30-ReinforcementLearningIntro.md

 ## Reinforcement Learning - Introduction and Basics

-In this blog we will give an attempt to understand some basics of Reinforcment Learning.
+In this blog we will give an attempt to understand some basics of Reinforcement Learning.

 We will discuss the following topics :